top of page

 The Tiger

-The tiger is representative of the early stages of learning and is often referred to as earthly strength (the physical) in historical symbology.
-The yellow and orange represent the first steps on the journey to proficiency, or the mechanical stage.
-The brown eyes represent the advanced students.
-The small amount of brown found only in the eyes represents how few actually make it to the advanced stages of training and how important it is to remain focused to make it there.
+The tiger symbolizes the initial stages of learning and is historically associated with earthly strength (physical prowess).
+The yellow and orange hues represent the rudimentary steps taken on the path to proficiency, akin to the mechanical stage.
+The limited presence of brown pigment in the eyes corresponds to the rank of brown belt in the advanced students.
+The limited presence of brown in the eyes emphasizes the rarity of reaching the advanced stages of training and underscores the significance of maintaining focus to achieve this goal.

 The Dragon